Snyder’s Hope Theory: the Basics and Elements

 By helping people become so-called high-hopers, they gain a more positive outlook on life.
 In simplified terms, this is what Snyder’s Hope Theory is about.

-Three Components within Snyder’s Hope Theory
+Three elements within Snyder’s Hope Theory

 When talking about Snyder’s Hope Theory, it’s helpful to first define the word ‘hope’.